misiektoja/steam_monitor/docs/configuration.md

 NTFY_ACCESS_TOKEN="your_ntfy_access_token"
 ```

 Prefer `steam_monitor --set-smtp-password` for `SMTP_PASSWORD`: the value is entered through a hidden prompt and the mail server has to accept it before it is saved.
+Incomplete mail settings are reported before anything is typed, so a password is never entered against a server that was never configured.

 Saving a secret with `--set-steam-api-key`, `--set-smtp-password` or `--set-webhook-url` rewrites the dotenv file atomically with owner-only permissions and keeps no backup, so the replaced secret is not left behind in a `.bak` file.
+A secret you switch off, such as the ntfy access token in the setup wizard, has its line removed rather than left as an empty value.

 By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.